Chet Adams: Football career

-Adams was drafted in 1939 by the Cleveland Rams of the National Football League (NFL) and played for the team until 1942.
-He was selected to play in the NFL's All-Star game in 1941 and 1942.
-Adams then played one season for the Green Bay Packers on loan from the Rams after the Rams suspended operations during World War II.
+Adams was selected in 1939 by the Cleveland Rams with the 103rd pick of the 1939 NFL draft and played for the team until 1942.
+In his first season with the Rams, Detroit Lions assistant coach Hunk Anderson praised Adams' play, considering him the "best lineman on the field" after a 14–3 Rams win.
+After playing in nine games his rookie season, Adams started in all 11 games in 1940.
+The next season he again started all 11 games while also serving as the team's placekicker; his play that season led to his first selection to the NFL's All-Star game.
+Adams was again the every-week starting tackle and kicker for the Rams in 1942, and was selected to the All-Star game for the second straight year.
+Adams then played one season for the Green Bay Packers on loan from the Rams after the team suspended operations during World War II; he played in 10 games for the Packers.
 Adams joined the U.S. Army in 1944 and served for 30 months until his discharge in the summer of 1946.

-Adams, who was a placekicker as well as a guard, signed a contract to play for the Rams in 1946, but Rams owner Dan Reeves moved the team to Los Angeles after the 1945 season.
-Adams refused to move to Los Angeles with the team, and the Rams sued him in federal court after he signed with the Cleveland Browns, a team under formation in the new All-America Football Conference (AAFC).
-Adams claimed that he had no obligation under his contract to play for the Rams because the team was described as the Cleveland Rams, and its name had changed to the Los Angeles Rams following the move.
+Adams signed a contract to play for the Rams in 1946, but Rams owner Dan Reeves moved the team to Los Angeles after the 1945 season.
+Adams refused to move to Los Angeles with the team and the Rams sued him in federal court after he signed with the Cleveland Browns, a team under formation in the new All-America Football Conference (AAFC).
+Adams claimed that he had no obligation under his contract to play for the Rams because the team was described as the Cleveland Rams and its name had changed to the Los Angeles Rams following the move.
 The Rams filed an injunction in August 1946 to prevent him from playing for the Browns.